WOVNio/wovnrb/README.en.md

 When using WOVN.rb in a Rails environment, this parameter controls whether the WOVN.rb middleware will be automatically installed or not.

-By default, WOVN.rb is installed as the first middleware.
+By default, WOVN.rb is automatically installed as the first middleware.
 If you are using Rack::Deflater or other middleware that needs to be executed first, set this parameter to `false` and manually insert the middleware appropriately.
+WOVN.rb needs to be added after any compression middleware.

 ```ruby
   config.middleware.use Rack::Deflater